In this article

 Table of contents

-Whether your credit card rewards are considered taxable income comes down to whether your rewards are received in the form of cash.
+Business credit rewards are usually not taxable, unless your rewards are received in cash.
 Signup bonuses in the form of cash deposited into your account and cash bonuses for referring a friend are two examples of rewards that would be considered taxable income.
+For other types of rewards, the IRS considers them a rebate on money already spent, and thus not taxable.

 How do business credit cards affect taxes?